 Introduction

 The stock assessment described in this document is an update assessment, in which only data since the last assessment has been updated and included in the stock assessment model.
 The stock assessment model used this year to provide management recommendations is a model in which no methodological changes have been made since the last accepted model in 2024, Model 24.0.
 Within this document we only include the SAFE sections in which data or model results have been updated since the last assessment.
-The sections that are not included in this SAFE document can be found in the previous full assessment (link), and will be again be included and updated when the next full assessment is conducted.
+The sections that are not included in this SAFE document can be found in the previous full assessment (link), and will be included and updated when the next full assessment is conducted.

 Fishery